JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 R12#
 ```

-We can check if R12 is filtering.
+We can check if R12 is filtering any routes.

 ```bash
 R12(config-router-ospf)# show ip ospf | inc filter